 Why the Need for Support

-- State-imposed revenue limits (the amount a school district receives per resident student) have not kept pace with inflation (see Fig. 1).
-Additionally, KM’s revenue limit per student is one of the lowest in Waukesha County and the state, making it increasingly difficult to compete (see Fig. 2).
+State-imposed revenue limits (the amount a school district receives per resident student) have not kept pace with inflation (see Fig. 1).
+Additionally, KM’s revenue limit per student is one of the lowest in Waukesha County and the state, making it increasingly difficult to sustain the quality of education the community has come to expect (see Fig. 2).

 Fig. 1 - Actual Revenue vs Revenue With CPI Adjustment

-Fig. 2 - Waukesha County Per-Pupil State Revenue Limits
+• Waukesha County Per-Pupil State Revenue Limits Disparity

 What does this inequality mean to Kettle Moraine Schools?

-If KM and Elmbrook each had 3,500 students:
+If KM and the following districts each had 3,500 students:

 - KM's revenue would be $35.5 million